MrTomKimber/toolsdocs/source/parsing.md

 Some structures you'll find out in the wild include the concept of defining blocks using separate opening and closing characters. \(Brackets\), \[square brackets\], \{curly braces\}, “opening and closing speech-marks”, \<angle-brackets\> and «guillemets» are all examples of this type of structure found with varying frequency.
 Simple scanning searches can be used to define blocks such as these, but care should be taken as these structures are commonly nested.

-Where bracketing is nested, it usually conveys imporant structure, so for example `(2 + a + b) x c` means something very different to `(2 + a ) + (b x c)` or variations thereof.
+Where bracketing is nested, it usually conveys important structure, so for example `(2 + a + b) x c` means something very different to `(2 + a ) + (b x c)` or variations thereof.
 A common concept for parsing through bracketed content is to match-off appropriately paired opening and closing bracket pairs.

 The following code, given a single set of opening/closing characters and some text, will return an array describing the positions of each paired set of braces.
 It might need further work to handle cases where multiple different pairing schemes (say where parentheses, square and curly brackets are all used) but this should work for single-style paired delimiters like these.

-Adopting use of the re library to find the different values extends the flexibility somewhat of the search parameters, e.g. multi-char open-close delimiters can be found like `<--` and `-->`, or `/*` and `*/` which might denote blocks of commentary in different contexts.
+Adopting use of the [re](https://docs.python.org/3/library/re.html) library to find the different values extends the flexibility somewhat of the search parameters, e.g. multi-char open-close delimiters can be found like `<--` and `-->`, or `/*` and `*/` which might denote blocks of commentary in different contexts.

 ``` {.python}
 import re